Penzance to Marazion

 The Coastal Path

-The path next to the railway is a hit with the kids; they love watching the trains and pretending they’re racing them.
+The path next to the railway is a hit with the kids as they love watching the trains and pretending they are racing them along the trail.

 Chyandour Beach and Beyond

-When we get to the spot overlooking Chyandour Beach, we usually take a break.
+When we got to the spot overlooking Chyandour Beach, we took a short break.

 The kids use this time to ask a million questions about everything and anything.